wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/practice-security-administration.md

 ## Automated investigation and remediation

-Microsoft Defender ATP offers a wide breadth of visibility on multiple machines.
+Microsoft Defender for Endpoint offers a wide breadth of visibility on multiple machines.
 With this kind of optics, the service generates a multitude of alerts.
 The volume of alerts generated can be challenging for a typical security operations team to individually address.
-To address this challenge, Microsoft Defender ATP uses automated investigation and remediation capabilities to significantly reduce the volume of alerts that must be investigated individually.
+To address this challenge, Microsoft Defender for Endpoint uses automated investigation and remediation capabilities to significantly reduce the volume of alerts that must be investigated individually.

  [ ![Automated investigations](../media/automated-investigations.png) ](../media/automated-investigations-magnify.png#lightbox)